AuthenticPM/OpenCreativesV2.1/src/pages/index.md

 heading: Open Creatives
 subheading: Open Creatives sub heading
 mainpitch1:
-  title: Why Kaldi
+  title: Top Box 1 Heading
-  description: >
+  description: Top Box 1 text We source all of our beans directly from small scale
-    The best places to live and work remotely.
+    sustainable farmers and make sure part of the profits are reinvested in their communities.
 mainpitch2:
-  title: Why Kaldi
+  title: Top Box 2 Heading
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Top Box 2 text We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 intro:
   blurbs:
     - image: /img/coffee.png
       title: Nomad List
       link: https://www.authenticpm.com.au/
-      text: >
+      text: |
         The best places to live and work remotely.
     - image: /img/coffee-gear.png
       title: Ghost
       link: https://placecard.me/
-      text: >
+      text: |
         The #1 open source headless Node.js CMS.
     - image: /img/tutorials.png
       title: Place Card Me
       link: https://www.authenticpm.com.au/
-      text: >
+      text: |
         The best way to make printable place cards.
     - image: /img/meeting-space.png
       title: Leave Me Alone
       link: https://leavemealone.app/
-      text: >
+      text: |
         The best way to make printable place cards
   heading: Our Heroes
-  description: >
+  description: |
     These startups share their numbers in public...
 main:
   heading: Great coffee with no compromises